How Do Discretionary Trusts Work for US Expats in Australia

 Whether US expats should avoid discretionary trusts depends on their situation.

 While these trusts can help manage wealth and reduce taxes in Australia, US tax implications can negate those benefits and lead to a lot of headaches.
+There are alternative uses for trusts such as asset protection and control of assets to protect vulnerable individuals so discretionary trusts cannot be written off in its entirety.

 For many US expats, it may be more practical to explore alternative structures or consult with a tax professional who can help navigate the specific rules surrounding trusts.